-In the February 2016, Canadian Baseball Network writer/editor Kevin Glew tracked down Balor Moore, who was the Montreal Expos first-ever pick in the MLB amateur draft in 1969.
-He also later pitched for the Toronto Blue Jays.
-The following article was originally published on February 2016.
+In 2016, Canadian Baseball Network writer/editor Kevin Glew tracked down Balor Moore, who was the Montreal Expos first-ever pick in the MLB amateur draft in 1969.
+Moore also later pitched for the Toronto Blue Jays.
+The following article was originally published in February 2016.

 Whatever happened to Balor Moore?

 By Kevin Glew

 Balor Moore says he pitched in so many Canadian cities during his professional baseball career that he’s likely eligible to receive monthly social security payments from Canada.

 “It wouldn’t be big money, but it would pay for my golf,” joked the Texas native, who not only toed the rubber for the Montreal Expos and Toronto Blue Jays, but also made minor league stops in Winnipeg, Quebec City and Vancouver.